advancedforms/advanced-forms/readme.txt

 = [UNRELEASED] =

 * Added condition to stop ACF file nonces being treated as fields on submission.
+* Added condition to prevent email sending if recipient is false. `af/form/email/recipient` filter can now be used to prevent email sending.

 = 1.9.1 =